TONYCRE8/motion-designer-portfolio-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console.\
+Due to GSAP, you may need to manually reload the page if you tamper with any page stylings or animations.

 ### `npm test`